MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 Captions definition:

 * UI: It is the UI task which performs the drawings in the back buffer.
 At the end of the drawings, the examples consider that the UI thread calls `Display.flush()`_ 1 millisecond after the end of the drawings.
 At this moment, a flush can start (the call to `Display.flush()`_ is symbolized by a simple `peak` in chronograms).
-* Flush: In :ref:`single buffer<section_display_single>` policy, it is the time to transfer the content of the back buffer to the front buffer.
+* Flush: In :ref:`single buffer<section_display_single>` policy, it is the time to flush the content of the back buffer to the front buffer.
 In :ref:`double<section_display_swap_double_parallel>` or :ref:`triple<section_display_triple>` policy, it is the time to swap back and front buffers (the instruction is often instantaneous but the action is often performed at the beginning of the next display refresh rate).
 During this time, the back buffer is `in use` and UI task has to wait the end of swap before starting a new drawing.
 * Tearing: The peaks show the tearing signals.
 * Rendering frequency: the frequency between the start of a drawing to the end of flush.